EMI Gaskets / EMI Shielding Gaskets

 EMI Management with Gaskets

-Radiant EMI is often emitted by unintended antennas; meaning internal wires and components can act as emitting antennas.
+Radiant EMI is often emitted by unintended antennas, meaning that internal wires and components can act as emitting antennas.
 A common practice to manage EMI radiation and EMI susceptibility is to completely encase electronics in a conductive enclosure.
 This usually entails a housing, lid, and a conductive gasket; it's critical that the lid and enclosure have complete contact all the way around, hence a conductive gasket.
 Stockwell Elastomerics manufactures EMI gaskets for Class A (typically industrial), Class B (typically residential), and military applications.
-Stockwell EMI gaskets regularly perform EMI attenuation as well as environmental sealing (rain, dust, wash down, etc.)
+EMI gaskets manufactured by Stockwell Elastomerics regularly perform EMI attenuation as well as environmental sealing (rain, dust, wash down, etc.)

 EMI Gasket Manufacturing